JLouback/JLouback.github.io/_posts/2014-08-14-jscommunicator-2.0-is-live.markdown

 remember_me = Remember me

-I'll merge it myself but I'll be sure to add you to the authors list - or maybe I'll just take all the glory and pretend to be a polyglot.
+I'll merge it myself but I'll be sure to add you to the authors list.